NEW AMATEUR RADIO BASIC COURSE

-The next Basic Training Course will begin on April 26, 2018 and will run over several Thursday evenings and on two Saturdays.
-Thursday classes are 6:30pm to 9:00pm and Saturday classes are from 9:00am to 4:00pm.
-Lunch will be provided on Saturday and Water, Tea and Coffee will be available all days.
+The next Basic Training Course will start on Friday, January 31, 2020 and will run over several weekends (Friday evenings and all day Saturdays).
+Course dates are January 31/February 1, February 14/15, and February 28/29 with Friday classes running 18:30 to 21:00 and Saturday classes running 09:00 to 16:00.
+Lunch will be provided on Saturdays, with coffee, tea and water available all days.

-Course cost is $120 and includes a manual, handouts and lunch (Saturdays).
-The course will be held at our site at 200 - 92 avenue Strathcona County.
-Accessed is from 17 Street and is on Google maps as Northern Alberta Radio Club.
+Course cost is $120, which includes the course manual, handouts and lunches.
+The course is held at the NARC site at 200 - 92 avenue Strathcona County, which is accessed off 17 Street (Google Map).
 It is the site of the Cell tower at the end of 92 Avenue.
-Parking on site.
+Parking is available on site.

 The address of the NARC (VE6HM) site is 200 92 Avenue NW, Strathcona County and is accessed off of 17 Street.